top of page

 A common and easily discernible sign that you may need outside help with your relationship is escalated tension and conflict within communication habits or a complete shut-off from the discussion.

 This can manifest in many ways, such as anger becoming prevalent at the slightest provocation, defensive replies early in the conversation, or outright dismissal.
+Online relationship counselling can offer a safe space to discuss these communication breakdowns.

 If your day-to-day interactions become increasingly more conflict-oriented, it could be a sign that one or both parties in the relationship have mentally checked out, and are no longer open to honest discussion.
+This is a key area where relationship counselling can intervene.

 Once ‘listening-to-reply’ becomes the norm, instead of truly absorbing what the other party has to say, it may be time to discuss these problems with a professional.
 An unbiased look at your situation can be confronting yet clarifying.